8 February 2021

 The UK has committed to preserving the free flow of data to the EEA and to countries with existing EU Adequacy Decisions, and it has also negotiated agreements with all the countries benefitting from EU Adequacy Decisions, so that data flows from them to the UK will be uninterrupted as a result of Brexit.

 The UK is now a 'third country' for GDPR purposes.
 This creates a potential problem in relation to data flows from the EEA to the UK.
-It had been hoped that the EU would give the UK adequacy before the end of the Brexit transition period but we are still waiting for the assessment to be completed.
+It had been hoped that the EU would give the UK adequacy before the end of the Brexit transition period.
+The European Commission has issued draft UK adequacy decisions, a major step in the right direction, but we are still waiting for the assessment to be completed.

 In the meantime, the Trade and Cooperation Agreement which set out the foundations of the post-Brexit relationship between the EU and UK allowed for personal data to continue to be transferred from the EU (and by extension the EEA) to the UK, as if the UK were still a Member State, for at least four months from 1 January 2021 and potentially for a further two months, provided neither party objects.
 This also assumes that the UK does not amend aspects of its current data protection regime during that period.